woutervanvliet/react-t7e/README.md

 Pull requests to document how to generate .pot files from this are very much welcome.

 ## How to create .mo files
-.mo files are combiled .po files.
+.mo files are compiled .po files.
 An editor such as [PoEdit](https://poedit.net) can be used to create both.
 It can also be used to generate a template (.pot) file by scanning your code, but that can be tricky and it needs to understand your exact setup of JavaScript to really work.
 Intead, I recommend [babel-gettext-extractor](https://github.com/getsentry/babel-gettext-extractor) to generate a full POT file every time